wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Using delta encoding to compress sorted adjacency list; The diffs are likely to be smaller than a full 32-bit word if edges are clustered.

+2. k-bit blocks similar to UTF-8 can be used to encode a value in variably sized code words.

+3. Using group run-length byte code rather than individual byte codes.
+A header describes the number of k-bit blocks for a certain number of encoded words.
+This enables parallel decompression.

 This paper presents Ligra+, a compressed graph library based on Ligra.
 Despite the fact that graph compression has been attempted from multiple directions, the paper points out that it is still an interesting topic that is worth studying for two reasons.